- San Francisco 49ers defensive coordinator Robert Saleh is the +500 favorite to be the next head coach of the Carolina Panthers

 - All four previous Panthers head coaches worked as NFL defensive coordinators prior to being hired by Carolina

 Is Robert Saleh about to come to the defense of the Carolina Panthers?
-BetOnline certainly thinks that will be the case.
+Oddsmakers certainly think that will be the case.
 History suggests that they may be on the right track.

-Wednesday, the sportsbook released its first odds regarding who will be the next head coach of the Panthers, and Saleh, defensive coordinator for the 10-2 San Francisco 49ers, was listed as the +500 favorite.
+Wednesday, online sportsbooks released odds regarding who will be the next head coach of the Panthers, and Saleh, defensive coordinator for the 10-2 San Francisco 49ers, was listed as the +500 favorite.

 Odds to Coach the Carolina Panthers in Week 1, 2020